Sinity/intercept-bounce/README.md

 >   * Log details of *every* incoming event to stderr, prefixed with `[PASS]` or `[DROP]`.
 Includes non-key events.
 > * `--log-bounces`:
 >   * Log details of *only dropped* (bounced) key events to stderr.
 This is ignored if `--log-all-events` is active.
+> * `--stats-json`:
+>   * Output statistics (on exit and periodic dumps) in JSON format to stderr instead of the default human-readable format.
 > * `-h, --help`: Print help information.
 > * `-V, --version`: Print version information.